Cleveland Arson Defense Attorney

 In the state of Ohio, Arson is defined as starting a fire or creating an explosion that:

-- Physical harms or creates a substantial risk of harming a person's property, without his or her consent.
+- Physically harms or creates a substantial risk of harming a person’s property, without his or her consent.

 - Physically harms or creates a substantial risk of harming a person’s property with the intent of defrauding.

-- Physical harms or threatens to create the risk of harming any government-owned building structure that is used for public purposes.
+- Physical harm or threats create the risk of harming any government-owned building structure that is used for public purposes.

 - Physically harms a person’s property through the offer or the acceptance of an agreement for hire or other consideration, without the individual’s consent, or for the purpose of defrauding.

 It is necessary for the state prosecutor to prove your actions as well as your intent.
-For more information about arson laws in Ohio, contact us today.
+For more information about arson laws in Ohio, contact Patituce & Associates.
 Our team will be happy to assist you and help answer any questions that you may have.

 Cleveland Arson Charges & Penalties